malikatiq786/Point-Of-Sale/replit.md

   - Added proper sidebar scrolling with max-height constraint for better UX
   - Integrated all user management pages with consistent navigation and UI design
 - ✓ Enhanced App routing to support all new user management pages with proper imports
+- ✓ Removed duplicate Settings module from sidebar bottom as it's already properly placed in SYSTEM section

 ## User Preferences